-- This feature is sponsored by California Active Transportation Safety Information Pages (CATSIP).
+- This feature was sponsored by California Active Transportation Safety Information Pages (CATSIP)

 Twitter Widget allows site builders to add Twitter timeline widgets to pages.
 You need a regular Twitter account to create these widgets, but you do not need a Twitter developer account or API key.